-In 1979 president Jimmy Carter proposed an national energy policy and installed solar panels on the white house roof as a national symbol of the united states beginning to become energy efficient. [….more]
+In 1979 president Jimmy Carter proposed a national energy policy and installed solar panels on the white house roof as a national symbol of the United States beginning to become energy efficient. [….more]

 Energy star was created in the early 1990’s as a joint venture between the Environmental Protection Agency (EPA) and the department of Energy.
 (DOE), Energy star’s primary focus is on improving energy performance and reducing green house gas emissions. [….more]